thijsbekke/OctoPrint-Pushover/README.md

 # OctoPrint-Pushover
-Pushover plugin for octoprint, I wanted to receive notifications on my phone when [Octoprint](https://octoprint.org) finished, paused or gives an error while printing, and e-mail just isn't good enough.
+This project is a Pushover plugin for OctoPrint, I wanted to receive notifications on my phone when [Octoprint](https://octoprint.org) finished, paused or gives an error while printing, and e-mail just isn't good enough.
 So I build a plugin for the app/service that I use, [Pushover](https://pushover.net).

 ## Installing